 If you walk into a relationship with distrust—and you are unable to let this distrust go—how will your relationship be able to progress?

 By not trusting that your partner is coming from a loving place when he/she brings their concerns or issues they have regarding you and the relationship you share, then mostly you won't be as open to listening.
 Remember your current relationship is not your past relationship.

 When obstacles arise and your partner is open to communicating these issues with you, trusting them means that you don't assume that they think you're a bad person or that they want to break-up with you unless they actually tell you.

 Instead of pulling away, walking away or getting defensive because you fear a break-up, fully open your heart and mind to hear your partner so that you can successfully conquer and move pass obstacles.

-Often coupes will not actively hear each other.
+Often couples will not actively hear each other.
 The second anything goes negative it can be easy to want to deflect, shut down emotionally or get angry.
 Yikes!